Marxism in 2021

-Every "successful" genocide was based on blaming a specific class for all the misery.
+Every "successful" genocide was based on blaming a specific class of people.
 It starts with leaders and activists telling certain groups to revolt before their oppressive counter-class kills them.

-In ideologies, social movements, the focus on us versus them, the demand for more government involvement, the signs of the re-emergence of Marxism are visible.
-The politicians who raise these issues are structurally ridiculed.
+The ideologies, social movements, the focus on us versus them, the demand for more government involvement, the signs of the reemergence of Marxism are visible.
+The politicians who dare to point out these patterns and signs are structurally ridiculed.
 It truly baffles me that Western Social Justice advocates fail to recognize the fire they are playing with.

-We in the Western World are not interested in politics anyway.
+We in the Western World are not interested in politics.
 But we do vote, for that one gentleman who tries so hard, and looks so friendly on t.v.

 The Marxist's purpose driven methods

 Do not think that all this is just a natural course of events.
 At a higher level there is an agenda, and there is conscious control behind it.
-The people most powerfull people on this planet have this power because they are addicted to it, their whole life revolves around power.
-They want more, and they know how, and where to get it.
+The most powerfull people on this planet have this power because they are addicted to it, their lives revolve around power.
+They want more of it, and they know how, and where to get it.

-What story is do they tell to get people to scream for socialism and communism?
+What manipulative stories do they tell to get people to scream for socialism and communism?

 Focus on victim vs. perpetrator

-The Marxist is a self-proclamed victim's savior.
-We should be ashamed that rich and poor both still exist at the same time.
+The Marxist is a self-proclamed savior of the victims.
+We ought to be ashamed that rich and poor both still exist at the same time.
 That women supposedly earn less than men, or that transsexuals are not allowed into girls bathrooms... we must do everything we can to make things right, whatever the costs.
-Their story touches us in our emotions, in our sense of justice, but often lack reason.
+Their story touches us in our emotions, in our sense of justice, but lack reason.